-This study proposed a new simulation-optimization framework for the implementation ordersplan of BMPs by considering two important, realistic factors: the stepwise investment and time-varying effectiveness of BMPs.
+This study proposed a new simulation-optimization framework for the implementation plan of BMPs by considering two important, realistic factors: the stepwise investment and time-varying effectiveness of BMPs.
 The framework was designed based on a widely used spatial optimization framework that was applied to agricultural and urban BMPs.
-The proposed framework extended geographic decision variables to represent the BMP implementation time and introduced the concept of NPV into the a BMP scenario cost model.
+The proposed framework extended geographic decision variables to represent the BMP implementation time and introduced the concept of NPV into a BMP scenario cost model.
 It also customized the BMP knowledge base and watershed model to evaluate the environmental effectiveness of BMP scenarios using the time-varying effectiveness of BMPs.
-The eExemplified framework implementation and experimental results demonstrated that optimizations considering stepwise investment could effectively provide more feasible choices with a lowerless investment burden at the cost of with only a slight loss of in environmental effectiveness, especially in terms of the significantly reduced reducing the load pressures on start-up funds compared to those versusof one-time investments.
-By accounting for time-varying effectiveness and stepwise investment, the optimized multi-stage BMP scenarios may better reflect the reality of BMP performances and costs over time, providing diverse choices for watershed management decision-making in watershed management.
+The exemplified framework implementation and experimental results demonstrated that optimizations considering stepwise investment could effectively provide more feasible choices with a lower investment burden with only a slight loss in environmental effectiveness, especially in terms of significantly reducing the pressures on start-up funds versus one-time investments.
+By accounting for time-varying effectiveness and stepwise investment, the optimized multistage BMP scenarios may better reflect the reality of BMP performances and costs over time, providing diverse choices for decision-making in watershed management.

-The flexibility and extensibility of the proposed framework could make it easy to be applied apply to other technical implementations of similar simulation-optimization frameworks.
-The essential components in this framework could be implemented by similar functional techniques to as those implemented in the case study, including multi-objective optimization algorithms and watershed models.
-Application-specific data and settings could also be extended in this framework, including spatial units for BMP configuration, BMP types and knowledge bases for specific watershed problems, and diverse stepwise investment representations (e.g., range constraints, even distribution), could also be extended in this framework.
-Before implementing undertaking a practical application case, the sources of biases or errors in the proposed framework must be known and addressehandled to minimize errors and improve credibility.
-It is critical to note that the data and modeling method should be highly accurate in its their representation for of the characteristics of the study area and its environmental problems.
-From this perspective, biases or errors of in this proposed framework may be reinduced or avoided by: (1) reasonably describing the time-varying effectiveness of BMPs based on observational data and modeling their all-sided effects in watershed models from multiple perspectives; (2) selecting suitable BMPs and determining their corresponding spatial configuration units and configuration strategies; and (3) reducing the randomness and calculation errors of multi-objective optimization algorithms by incorporating expert knowledge in defining the optimization problem.
+The flexibility and extensibility of the proposed framework could make it easy to apply to similar simulation-optimization frameworks.
+The essential components in this framework could be implemented by similar functional techniques as those implemented in the case study, including multi-objective optimization algorithms and watershed models.
+Application-specific data and settings, including spatial units for BMP configuration, BMP types and knowledge bases for specific watershed problems, and diverse stepwise investment representations (e.g., range constraints, even distribution), could also be extended in this framework.
+Before undertaking a practical application case, the sources of biases or errors in the proposed framework must be known and addressed to minimize errors and improve credibility.
+It is critical to note that the data and modeling method should be highly accurate in their representation of the characteristics of the study area and its environmental problems.
+From this perspective, biases or errors in this proposed framework may be reinduced or avoided by (1) reasonably describing the time-varying effectiveness of BMPs based on observational data and modeling their effects in watershed models from multiple perspectives; (2) selecting suitable BMPs and determining their corresponding spatial configuration units and configuration strategies; and (3) reducing the randomness and calculation errors of multi-objective optimization algorithms by incorporating expert knowledge in defining the optimization problem.

-As this framework is intended to be a universal simulation-optimization framework unrelated that is independent ofto BMP types, watershed models, optimization algorithms, and applied watershed scales, there are several issues worth studying in the future, including extensive applications and sensitivity analysis.
-The wAide applications may include: (1) improving other existing simulation-optimization frameworks focused on urban BMPs; (2) explicitly considering structural and non-structural BMPs in case studies; and (3) solving BMP optimization problems in large watersheds, and so on.
-The A sensitivity analysis of the proposed framework and specific implementation could be conducted on three sets of parameters to provide feasible suggestions for practical applications.
-The first is related to the evaluation of watershed responses to BMP scenarios, including the proper appropriate evaluation period length.
+As this framework is intended to be a universal simulation-optimization framework that is independent of BMP type, watershed model, optimization algorithm, and applied watershed scale, there are several issues worth studying in the future, including extensive application and sensitivity analysis.
+Applications may include (1) improving other existing simulation-optimization frameworks focused on urban BMPs; (2) explicitly considering structural and nonstructural BMPs in case studies; and (3) solving BMP optimization problems in large watersheds.
+A sensitivity analysis of the proposed framework and specific implementation could be conducted on three sets of parameters to provide feasible suggestions for practical application.

+The first is related to the evaluation of watershed responses to BMP scenarios, including the appropriate evaluation period length.
 Correspondingly, the second parameter set concerns the economic calculation of BMP scenarios, including the discount rate for NPV calculation.
-The last parameter set is involves the optimization algorithm settings, including crossover and mutation operators, maximum generation number, and population size.
+The last parameter set involves the optimization algorithm settings, including crossover and mutation operators, maximum generation number, and population size.